francesco-fiorini/Queue-BANSim/README.md

 # QueueBANSim: GI/G/1 Queue Simulator with Bounded Algorithmic Numbers (BANs)

 ## Overview
-QueueBANSim is a MATLAB-based simulator for GI/G/1 queuing systems incorporating Bounded Algorithmic Numbers (BANs), in accordance with the Alpha Theory.
+QueueBANSim is a MATLAB-based simulator for GI/G/1 queuing systems incorporating Bounded Algorithmic Numbers (BANs), in accordance with the Alpha Theory (see https://doi.org/10.1016/S0723-0869(03)80038-5 for further mathematical details).
 The software allows for the simulation of queuing processes based on five different scheduling policies, which can be chosen to suit your specific use case.

 ## Features
 - **Bounded Algorithmic Numbers (BANs):** The simulator allows setting the interarrival and service time distributions using BANs to simulate heavy-tailed traffic with infinite variance (well-defined within the Alpha Theory).